tcflanag/journal_icon_numbers/README.md

 ## Features
 This module will automatically apply numbered icons (map pins) to journal entries that start with a number.
 It supports the following numbering formats automatically, with both upper and lower cases.

 * [0-9999]
 * [A-Z][0-999]
 * [0-999][A-Z]
+* Icon based on folder name (i.e. 'Village', or 'Cave')
 * [A-Z].
 * [A-Z] (space)
+* [0-9999].
 * Custom [RegEx](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) matching
-* (NEW) Image from the journal
+* Image from the journal

-The last four are disabled by default, and they all can be enabled/disabled in the settings menu
+The last five are disabled by default, and they all can be enabled/disabled in the settings menu

 ![Example of assorted pins on a map](example.png)